Halfway house: Programming integrity

 With regard to programming integrity, findings regarding the ability of transitional housing to reduce recidivism or help addiction recovery have been mixed.
 Many criminologists have conducted research of halfway house facilities that provide housing for low risk criminals after institutionalization.
 Risk screening for residents is considered essential in order to preserve both institutional and community safety.

 NIMBY effect

-There is often opposition from neighborhoods in which halfway houses attempt to locate.
+Residents of neighborhoods in which halfway houses attempt to locate often oppose their establishment.
 Social justice literature observes the relationships between halfway house siting and the NIMBY (Not In My Back Yard) phenomenon.
 Some communities/neighborhoods may have the ability to affect political legislation through political solidarity while others may not.
 Some research stresses that community residents simply feel nervous when halfway houses are sited near them.
 Others point out that the presence of transitional residences may pose real hazards to community safety.
-In NIMBY research, it has been suggested that a neighborhood's resistance to placement might be linked to class-based prejudices about ex-offenders and drug addicts.
-Kraft & Clary (1991) argue that NIMBY responses are sometimes associated with a distrust for government sponsors.
+NIMBY research suggests that a neighborhood's resistance to placement may be linked to class-based prejudices about ex-offenders and drug addicts.
+Kraft & Clary (1991) argue that NIMBY responses are sometimes associated with mistrust of government sponsors.